vignetteapp/Oxide/README.md

 ## Copyright

 Oxide is Copyright &copy; The Vignette Authors, licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
 See the LICENSE file for more details.

+Ultralight is Copyright &copy; Ultralight, Inc. Usage of this library constitutes to your agreement of the Ultralight EULA.
+See [Ultralight's Licensing](https://github.com/ultralight-ux/Ultralight#licensing) for more information.